algolia/docsearch/docs/src/how-does-it-work.md

 ### We create a configuration

-Once we receive your application, we'll have a look at your website and create a custom configuration file for it.
+Once we receive [your application][2], we'll have a look at your website and create a custom configuration file for it.
 This file defines which URLs we should crawl or ignore, as well as the specific CSS selectors to be used for selecting headers, subheaders, etc. All configs are publicly available in our [config